seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Do you call, sir?

 **Provost**
-Sirrah, here’s a fellow will help you to-morrow in
+Sirrah, here's a fellow will help you to-morrow in
 your execution.
 If you think it meet, compound with
 him by the year, and let him abide here with you; if
 not, use him for the present and dismiss him.
 He